CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 # 2 - Vertical Slice

-Our first feature will be to display a list of restaurants from the server.
+When performing outside-in TDD, our first step is to **create an end-to-end test describing the feature we want users to be able to do.** Our first feature will be to display a list of restaurants from the server.

 Create a file `tests/e2e/specs/listing-restaurants.spec.js` and add the following: